OzzyGoylusun/Python.-Data-Management-in-Avocado-Supply-Chain-for-the-UK/README.md

 ### Findings

-The most common country(s) of origin of products being imported to the UK for the following key ingredients are as follows:
+The most common country(s) of origin for the following key ingredients that are imported to the UK are as follows:

   - The majority of avocado are sourced from **Peru**.
   - The majority of olive oil are sourced from **Greece**.